 UTunnel VPN comes with the following features:

 UTunnel VPN offers flexible and affordable pricing plans that could easily fit into any budget.
 The subscription cost is based on the number of users on a VPN server and the chosen plan.
 Each user license allows up to 5 simultaneous VPN connections.
-You can learn more about the pricing here: https://www.utunnel.io/pricing.html
+Checkout the UTunnel VPN Pricing page for more details on the pricing plans offered.

 sudo /utunnel/bin/utnservice register REG_TOKEN sudo /utunnel/bin/utnservice start